mparno/fenics-web/source/contributing/documenting_dolfin_api.rst

 Documenting the DOLFIN interface (Programmer's reference)
 =========================================================

-The DOLFIN :ref:`programmers_references` is generated for the DOLFIN C++ library and Python module from the source code using the documentation tool `Sphinx
+The DOLFIN :ref:`Programmer's Reference <documentation>` is generated for the DOLFIN C++ library and Python module from the source code using the documentation tool `Sphinx
 <http://sphinx.pocoo.org/index.html>`_.
 This page describes how to
-generate the DOLFIN documentation locally and how to extend the contents of the Programmer's reference.
+generate the DOLFIN documentation locally and how to extend the contents of the Programmer's Reference.

 .. _generate_dolfin_documentation_locally: